David Carrick: Career

 He moved on to Cheshire County League sides Stalybridge Celtic and Witton Albion, making his debut for Witton on 9 August 1969.
 He scored 20 goals in 57 games in the 1969–70 season, 31 goals from 63 games in the 1970–71 season, 29 goals from 61 starts in the 1971–72 campaign, 14 goals in 52 games in the 1972–73 season, and another three goals from eight games at the start of the 1973–74 campaign.
 He returned to the Football League after being signed by Preston North End for a £500 fee in November 1973.
-He played two Second Division games at Deepdale, before moving on to already-relegated Third Division side Rochdale in March 1974.
+He played two Second Division games at Deepdale before moving on to already-relegated Third Division side Rochdale in March 1974.
 Walter Joyce's "Dale" suffered relegation in last place at the end of the 1973–74 campaign, with Carrick scoring the only brace of the season during a 3–3 draw at Cambridge United.
-Rochdale dropped to nineteenth in the Fourth Division in 1974–75.
+Rochdale dropped to 19th in the Fourth Division in 1974–75.
 Carrick scored four goals in 26 league games during his two-season stay at Spotland.
 He then returned to Altrincham, back in the Northern Premier League.
-He signed with Droylsden in October 1976, but was transfer-listed in March 1977.
+He signed with Droylsden in October 1976 but was transfer-listed in March 1977.

 After a spell with Middlewich Athletic, he signed with Macclesfield Town and made his debut for the "Silkmen" away at Goole Town on 21 March 1978.
 He scored ten goals for the club in the final ten games of the 1977–78 season, before scoring two goals in 19 appearances in the 1978–79 season as Macclesfield finished bottom of the Northern Premier League.
 He went on to play for Oswestry Town (July 1979) and New Mills.